-While the RDS category is selected, move the selector knob to the right to select SCAN in the upper right corner of the screen.
-Then press ENTER to activate the scan function.
+While the RDS category is selected, push the selector knob to the right to select the SEEK/SCAN icon displayed on the upper right of the screen.
+Press and release the selector knob to the right repeatedly to switch the icon between SEEK and SCAN.
+Select SCAN, then press ENTER to activate the scan function.